Hello! I'm Kate.

 SATAY STIR-FRY

-• Heat a 2 teaspoons of the oil in a wok or large non-stick pan over high heat.
-Add half the chicken and spread out as evenly as possible in the pan.
-Allow it to sit and brown slightly for 30 seconds to 1 minute before stir frying quickly it in the pan to brown lightly all over.
-Transfer to a plate and set aside.
-Repeat with remaining chicken.
-Set aside.
+• Heat 2 teaspoons of the oil in a wok or large non stick pan over high heat.
+Add half the chicken in a single layer.
+Let it sit undisturbed for 30 to 60 seconds to lightly brown, then stir fry until just cooked.
+Transfer to a plate.
+Repeat with the remaining chicken.

-• Heat remaining oil in pan until hot.
+• Heat the remaining oil in the pan.
 Add the onion and stir fry for 1 minute.
-Add the the curry powder and sugar and stir until combined.
-Return all the chicken to the pan and stir fry for a further 1 minute.
+Add the curry powder and sugar and stir to combine.
+Return all the chicken to the pan and cook for another minute.

-• If using broccoli, add it now and stir to combine.
-Stir until throughly heated through.
-Serve with steamed white rice.
-Garnish with spring/green onion curls if desired.
+• If using broccoli, add it now and stir until heated through.
+Serve with steamed rice and garnish with sliced spring onion if desired.

 Notes